-- o as a result of sickness or injury - during relevant child related leave (ie ordinary maternity, paternity or adoption leave or paid shared parental leave and any paid additional maternity or adoption leave) and - whilst on reserve forces service leave (if the employee, although eligible to be in the Armed Forces Pension Scheme during that period, has elected to remain a member of the LGPS).
+- · as a result of sickness or injury - during relevant child related leave (ie ordinary maternity, paternity or adoption leave-or, paid shared parental leave or paid parental bereavement leave and any paid additional maternity or adoption leave) and - whilst enduring reserve forces service leave (\\if the employee, although eligible to be in the Armed Forces Pension Scheme during that period, has elected to remain a member of the LGPS).LGPS a member's pension continues to build up as if they were at work receiving their normal pay.
+The notional pay figure used to represent the member's normal pay is Assumed Pensionable Pay (APPAPP).
+In the circumstances listed above (and only in these circumstances) the amount added to the CPPCPP should be the APPAPP and not any PPPP received, unless.

-a member's pension continues to build up as if they were at work receiving their normal pay.
-The notional pay figure used to represent the member's normal pay is Assumed Pensionable Pay (APP).
-In the circumstances listed above (and only in these circumstances) the amount added to the CPP should be the APP and not any PP received, unless the PP received for any given day in that period is greater than the APP (eg pay from KIT day(s), SPLIT day(s) or Stringer day(s)), in which case PP is added to CPP for that day and APP is added for the other days.
-Note that the APP figure calculated before the KIT, SPLIT or Stringer day(s) is not recalculated following the KIT, SPLIT or Stringer day(s) ie the same APP figure continues to apply during the remainder of the relevant child related leave.
+The exception is when the PPPP received for any given day in that period is greater than the APP (eg pay fremAPP.
+This might occur on a KIT day(s), SPLIT day(s) or Stringer day(s)), in which case PP. If this happens, PP is added to CPPCPP for that day and APPAPP is added for the other days.
+Note that the APPAPP figure calculated before the KIT, SPLIT or Stringer day(s) is not recalculated following the KIT, SPLIT or Stringer day(s) ie).
+The same APPAPP figure continues to apply during the remainder of the relevant child related leave.

-Calculation
+APP Calculation

-APP is calculated as an annual rate then applied to the relevant period as a proportion of that rate.
-The annual rate of APP is calculated as follows for any employee whose pay periodicity is other than monthly (eg weekly, fortnightly, lunar, quarterly, half yearly).
+APPAPP is calculated as an annual rate then applied to the relevant period as a proportion of that rate.
+The annual rate of APPAPP is calculated as follows for any employee whose pay periodicity is other than monthly (eg weekly, fortnightly, lunar, quarterly, half yearly).

-Pay periodicity other than monthly
+Pay periodicity Member paid other than monthly

-Calculate the average of the pensionable pay for the 12 complete weeks before the relevant event after removing any pensionable lump sum payments, but including any APP previously credited in and relating to those pay periods.
-If arrears of pay are paid in the 12 week period, some or all of which relate to a period before the commencement of the 12 week period, the back pay relating to the period before the commencement of the 12 week period can be treated as a non-regular lump sum payment and, thus, removed from the calculation.
-Gross up to an annual figure.
-If the pensionable pay in the period has been reduced as a result of an absence due to a trade dispute or an absence authorised by the employer, the reduction is to be ignored when calculating the average pensionable pay for the 12 weeks.
+Calculate the average of the pensionable pay for the 12 complete weeks before the relevant event:

+- after removing any pensionable lump sum payments - , but including any APPAPP previously credited in and relating to those pay periods- - ignore any reduction in pay due to a trade dispute or authorised absence - if arrears of pay are paid in the 12-week period, some or all of which relate to a period before the commencement of the 12 weekan earlier period, the back pay relating to the period before the commencement of the 12 week period can be treated as a non-regular lump sum payment and, thus, removed from the calculation

+-Gross up the result to an annual figure.
+If the pensionable pay in the period has been reduced as a result of an absence due to a trade dispute or an absence authorised by and add any regular lump sum payment the member received in the 12 months before the relevant event.
+A lump sum is 'regular' if the employer, the reduction is to determines that there is a reasonable expectation that the payment would be ignored when calculating the average pensionable pay for the 12 weekspaid on a regular basis.

-If the average pensionable pay for the 12 weeks before the relevant event is, in the opinion of the employer, materially lower than the level of pensionable pay that member normally receives, then the Scheme employer may substitute a higher figure.
-In doing so, the employer must have regard to the level of pensionable pay received by the member in the last 12 months.
+Important: If the average pensionable pay for the 12 weeks before the relevant event is, in the opinion of the employer, materially lower than the level of pensionable pay that member normally receives, then the Scheme employer may substitute a higher figure.
+In doing so, the employer must have regard to the level of pensionable pay received by the member received in the last 12 months.

-If 12 complete weeks' pay does not exist use whatever number of complete periods are available.
+If 12 complete weeks' pay does not exist, use whatever number of complete periods are available.